gilcaspi/COVID-19-Vaccinations/README.md

         ```
         python vaccinations.py
         ```
-5. View the analysis results saved to "results" folder
+5. View the analysis results saved to "results" folder or in the [Jupyter notebook](vaccinations.ipynb)